After-Shock/Cloudbox-wiki/First-Time-Install:-Plex-Autoscan.md

 eg. http://plex.domain.com:3468/aiG7Uwie9iodTTlaisahcieNaeVonu6I
 ```

-_Note 1: The script will not always show plex.domain.com if it doesn't match the server IP (e.g. if behind CDN)._
+_Note 1: The url will not use _plex.domain.com_ if the IP address it points to does not match the server's IP address (e.g. if behind CDN)._